Currency Trades:

 There are 3 different kinds of intramolecular bonds:

 2. Covalent Bond: These are bonds that are formed when the atoms share electrons b/w each other.
 Here electrons are shared equally b/w the 2 atoms involved to complete their outer shell (require 2 or 8, electrons depending on the outermost shell number, known as the octet rule).
-These bonds are usually formed b/w atoms of same element, i.e O atoms form covalent bond with each other to form O2.
+These bonds are usually formed b/w atoms of non metal element (Same or different), i.e O atoms form covalent bond with each other to form O2.
 Similarly for H2 .
+Other ex: CO2 where C forms 2 covalent bonds, one with each O atom.
 Many bonds commonly found are covalent bonds.ex: H2O.
 Sharing of 1 electron results in 1 covalent bond, similarly 2 or 3 forms double or triple covalent bond.
 More the electrons shared, stronger the bond is.
 Ideally there shouldn't be any charge on any atom as they didn't give or take any charge.
 2 types of covalent Bonds exist:

 1. Non Polar Covalent Bonds: What we know from EN is that, no 2 elements have same EN.
 When same elements forms bond as in H, the electrons will be right in middle of the bond, and no H atom has more force over these shared electrons.
 These bonds are called non polar covalent bonds (or pure covalent bonds).
 These bonds are also formed b/w atoms of different elements when their EN is very close to each other.

-3. Metallic Bond: This is a type of covalent bond that specifically occurs between atoms of metals, in which the valence electrons are free to move through the lattice.
+3. Metallic Bond: This is a type of extreme covalent bond that specifically occurs between atoms of metals, in which the valence electrons are free to move through the lattice.
 This bond is formed via the attraction of the mobile electrons—referred to as sea of electrons—and the fixed positively charged metal ions.
 Metallic bonds are present in samples of pure elemental metals, such as gold or aluminum, or alloys, like brass or bronze.
+At first glance, they look like bonds b/w atoms of different molecule, but metals don't form molecules amongst their own atoms.
+They remain as a large monolithic structure, all atoms within which are bonded together.
+Here 1 electron is shared across multiple atoms (i.e doesn't belong to any particular atom).

-These are the 3 rules of these bonds:
+These are the 3 rules of these Ionic and covalent bonds:

 • No electronegativity difference between two atoms leads to a pure non-polar covalent bond.
 Ex: CH4 .